VadimSolonin/qameta.io-playwright-tests/README.md

 | After passing the autotests open the allure report | yarn open-allure-report |

 ## GitHub Actions Integration
-A GitHub Actions workflow has been added to run autotests and generate a downloadable allure-report.html file in the workflow summary..
+A GitHub Actions workflow has been added to run autotests and generate a downloadable allure-report.html file in the workflow summary.
 How to use:
-1. Run the workflow via the «Actions» tab in GitHub
+1. Open the «Actions» tab in GitHub
-2. Open «Run Playwright tests in Docker»
+2. Open «Run Playwright tests in Docker» workflow»
 3. Click «Run workflow»
 4. After the workflow completes, find the artifact with the report in the run results
 5. Download the `allure-report.html` file and open it locally in the browser